Table of Contents Search for printer HOME

 =>Models (GCMs)

 Most of these scientists, after presenting their data, could not resist adding a few suggestive words about possible causes.
-Dansgaard's group was typical in speculating about "shifts between two different quasi-stationary modes of atmospheric circulation."(53) That was the most common idea about how climate might change rapidly, harking back to the "dishpan" experiments of the 1950s.
+Dansgaard's group was typical in speculating about "shifts between two different quasi-stationary modes of atmospheric circulation."(50) That was the most common idea about how climate might change rapidly, harking back to the "dishpan" experiments of the 1950s.
 It implied transient variations of wind patterns within broad limits, and mostly concerned how weather might change in a particular region.
-The new thinking about grand global shifts urged a broader view.
-It was hard to see how the atmosphere could settle into an entirely new state unless something drastic happened in the oceans.
-For it is seawater, not air, that holds most of the heat energy and most of the moisture and CO2 of the climate system.
-The question of century-scale shifts, now a main topic in climatology, came to rest on the desks of ocean scientists.
+The new thinking about grand global shifts, however, urged a broader view.
+Above all, it was hard to see how the atmosphere could settle into an entirely new state unless something drastic happened in the oceans.
+For it is seawater, not air, that holds most of the heat energy, most of the moisture, and most of the CO2 of the climate system.
+The question of century-scale shifts, now a main topic in climatology, came to rest on the desks of oceanographers.

 =>The oceans

-Broecker began to warn that the ocean-atmosphere climate system did not necessarily respond smoothly when it was pushed — it might jerk.
-In 1987, he wrote that scientists had been "lulled into complacency."
-People were increasingly taking their cue from elaborate supercomputer simulations of the general circulation of the atmosphere.
-They failed to realize that these models, in the very way they were constructed, allowed only gradual changes.
+Broecker began to warn that the ocean-atmosphere system did not necessarily respond smoothly when it was pushed.
+It might jerk.
+In 1987 he wrote that climate scientists had been "lulled into complacency."
+They were increasingly relying on elaborate supercomputer simulations of the general circulation of the atmosphere and oceans, and failed to realize that these models were built to show only gradual changes.
+During the early stages of construction, a model would often go wildly astray, and the modelers would revise their parameters and computer code until the output resembled the actual present climate.
 The authors of an "unstable" model with odd jumps would rework it until it yielded smooth results.
-Broecker strongly suspected that "changes in climate come in leaps rather than gradually" — posing a drastic threat to human society and the natural world.
-As computer modelers labored to incorporate interactions between air and sea, their new simulations hinted that he was right.(54*)
+Broecker strongly suspected that "changes in climate come in leaps rather than gradually" — posing a drastic threat to human civilization.
+Through the 1980s computer modelers labored to incorporate interactions between air and sea more fully and accurately, and some of the new simulations hinted that Broecker was right.(54*)

 <=The oceans